Write a JSR |

 Spec Lead Guide

-If your JSR is operating under JCP 2.6 or newer, the first milestone of your JSR will be Early Draft Review, as described in JCP 2.10.
+But if your JSR is still operating under JCP versions 2.6 through 2.10, the first milestone of your JSR will be Early Draft Review, as described in JCP 2.10.

 Please inform the PMO (email@example.com) as soon as possible of the approximate date for the Early Draft Review to allow preparation time.